Day 5 - July 4, 2022

 Text

 A component for displaying text.
-Like the View
+Like the View component, you can style and nest a

-component.
+Text component.
 In fact, nesting is an easy way to display formatted text rather than

 annotating ranges of a string with specific formatting (like bold or colours).
 Inner Text